4-star brokerage rating

 Regulation and Protection of Schwab’s Managed Accounts

-Schwab offers investment-advisory accounts through multiple subsidiaries.
-These include Schwab Wealth Advisory, Inc., Charles Schwab Investment Management, Inc., and Charles Schwab Investment Advisory, Inc. These departments of Schwab are all registered as investment advisor firms with both FINRA and the SEC.
+Schwab runs investment-advisory accounts through several subsidiaries.
+These include Schwab Wealth Advisory, Inc., Charles Schwab Investment Management, Inc., and Charles Schwab Investment Advisory, Inc. All of these divisions are registered as investment advisor firms with FINRA and the SEC.

-Assets in advisory accounts with any Schwab unit are held with Charles Schwab & Co., Inc., a registered broker-dealer.
-Schwab uses TD Ameritrade Clearing, Inc. as the clearing firm for its managed accounts.
-These two firms themselves are also registered with FINRA and the SEC.
+Assets in advisory accounts under Schwab are maintained by Charles Schwab & Co., Inc., a registered broker-dealer.
+Schwab employs its own clearing firm for its managed accounts, and both organizations are also registered with FINRA and the SEC.

 Schwab Wealth Advisory Review